npcooley/Pseudogenes/README.md

 It would take an enormous effort to wholesale sanger sequence every pseudogene present in RefSeq or Genbank.
 It is likely not even possible, nor is it clear that that type of experiment is necessary.
-However, some interrogations of the diverse data present in RefSeq are possible, and potentially useful.
+However, some interrogations of the diverse data present in RefSeq, GenBank, and the SRA are possible, and potentially useful.
 Metadata can be scraped from the SRA and we can generate direct observations of how relative counts of pseudogenes are related to extractable pieces of data, such as reported assembler, platforms for available SRA runs, submission year, reported assembly status, Contig N50 over total length, and genus.
 These direct observations can be coupled with causal inference via Tetrad to predict any causal links between metadata categories and relative pseudogene counts.

-Additionally SRA data can be reassembled under controlled conditions and pseudogene counts and homolog groups as outputs can be used to compare conditions.

 ### Figure 1: